 Always keep your Wi-Fi secured and make sure no anonymous users are on your home Wi-Fi network.
 If you think someone is stealing your Wi-Fi, here is the workaround to find it.

 Use Gatekeeper to Protect Mac from Unknown Apps

 Gatekeeper helps protect Mac from apps that could adversely affect it.
 Turn on this feature to protect your MAC from installing and malware or unprotected apps on your MAC.
 These malware and unprotected Apps may be injected by a hacker those can steal your confidential information to send back to the hacker.

 Gatekeeper options are found in Apple menu > System Preferences… > Security & Privacy > General tab under the header “Allow applications downloaded from.
 More details about using Gatekeeper can read from here.

 Stay Away from Fake Sites and Phishing Emails

 Always, good to have an additional protection for your MAC with the help of an antivirus.
 You can read the complete list of Best 8 Free Light Weight Antivirus to Save Memory and CPU Power.
-Some time we hesitate to install antivirus on your MAC.
-The alternate choice is Online Scanner.
+Sometimes we hesitate to install antivirus on your MAC.
+The alternative choice is Online Scanner.
 Online scanners are always up-to-date and will not take any dedicated space on your hard disk to install itself.
-You can see 7 Online Virus and Malware scanners for MAC, Windows PCs, Files & Websites than can depend to run a complete scan of your MAC hard disks.
+Please do a virus scan for mac with Online Free Virus and Malware scanners if you don’t want to install a Mac virus protection software on your MAC.

 Always Use a Complicated Password

 Easy to guess passwords are online hackers bread and butter.
-Make it a habit to use complicated passwords for your critical online accounts.
+Make it a habit of using complicated passwords for your critical online accounts.
 Please use the help of password managers if you need assistance to create complicated passwords and keep it secure.
 These are the list of password managers from Apple Store like 1Password, DataVault Password, Keeper etc.